Azure/modern-web-app-pattern-dotnet/README.md

 If you do not wish to use a Dev Container, please refer to the [prerequisites](prerequisites.md) for detailed information on how to set up your development system to build, run, and deploy the application.

+> ⚠️ We are using version 1.3.0 for AZD while awaiting feedback on a known bicep issue.

 ## Steps to deploy the reference implementation